Support Athens by Locals!

 In the 2004 Olympic Games, The Zappeion Hall served as the press center.

-From 1936 to 1970, the Athens Radio Station, the country’s first national broadcaster, was operating on the hall’s premises.
+From 1936 to 1970, the Athens Radio Station, the country’s first national broadcaster, operated on the hall’s premises.

-Featuring fully-equipped meeting rooms as well as exhibition and congress halls, the Zappeion is nowadays used for public and private exhibitions and events as well as conferences.
+Featuring fully-equipped meeting rooms and exhibition and congress halls, the Zappeion is used for public and private exhibitions events, and conferences.

 Having witnessed Greece’s history for more than one century, the neoclassical building has its own story to tell.

-Even though it was built for the modern Olympic Games, over the years it has served multiple usages.
+Even though it was built for the modern Olympic Games, it has served multiple usages over the years.

 Take off at the Syntagma station and walk around 700 meters to reach its entrance at Vasilissis Olgas Avenue.